peeringdb/docs/docs/blog/peeringdb_2020_survey_2021_roadmap.md

 ![[Simple Product Roadmap Diagram]](images/simple-product-roadmap-diagram.png)

-If you have an idea to improve PeeringDB you can share it on our low traffic [mailing lists](https://docs.peeringdb.com/#mailing-lists) or create an issue directly [on GitHub](https://github.com/peeringdb/peeringdb/issues).
-If you find a data quality issue, please let us know at support@peeringdb.com.
+If you have an idea to improve PeeringDB you can share it on our [low traffic mailing lists](https://docs.peeringdb.com/#mailing-lists) or create an issue directly on [GitHub](https://github.com/peeringdb/peeringdb).
+If you find a data quality issue, please let us know at <support@peeringdb.com>.

 ***